KingdomFirst/rock-attended-checkin/Attended Checkin.md

 ### Running a ChromeOS Kiosk

 NewSpring runs Attended Check-in every week on ChromeOS kiosks, using the [Asus C201](https://www.asus.com/us/Notebooks/ASUS-Chromebook-C201PA/).
-If you're interested in running the same setup, our ChromeOS app and Getting Started guide is available [here](https://github.com/NewSpring/rock-checkin-kiosk).
+If you're interested in running the same setup, our ChromeOS app and Getting Started guide are available [here](https://github.com/NewSpring/rock-checkin-kiosk).